Skip to content

 Volcanoes National park

 The park is featured with 10 habituated gorilla families with each family tracked in a group of 8 individuals.
-Being a famous enjoyable activity by a lot of tourists, a Rwanda gorilla trekking permit costs USD 1500 per person restricted to only Adults above 15years of Age.
+Being a famous enjoyable activity by a lot of tourists, a Rwanda gorilla trekking permit costs USD 1500 per person restricted to only Adults above 15 years of Age.

 Akagera National Park: